 Fender 57 Custom Champ

 If you are looking for an American voiced amp that you can play at home, then you should try the Fender 57 Custom Champ.
 This is an amp that is all about simplicity.
-It has no tone shaping controls whatsoever, just a single volume control.
+It has just a single volume control and no tone shaping controls whatsoever.

 Marshall Origin 5W

 Marshall amps are responsible for some of the best blues rock tones ever recorded.
 The number of famous guitarists who have relied on Marshall for their blistering blues tones is too long to mention.